alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-veterinary-medicines.markdown

 - the authorised operations at the UK manufacturing sites

-For Defra-1, you fill in a schedule that lets you give specific information about your export.
+For Defra-1, you fill in a schedule that lets you give addititional specific information about your export.
 You don't have this option with Defra-3.

 ###Defra-4